 A detailed protocol for better purity and high yield of dopaminergic progenitors for transplantation

-The same group has published a detailed 16-d protocol for obtaining high-purity ventral midbrain (VM) dopamine (DA) progenitors for intracerebral transplantation into animal models and for in vitro maturation into neurons (Nolbrant, 2017).
-The protocol is free of animal origin-derived products and can be performed under good manufacturing practice (GMP) conditions.
-The authors have successfully transplanted such cells into the rat and the protocol is designed to also be compatible with clinical transplantation into humans.
-By specifying how to perform quality control, troubleshooting and adaptation of the procedure, this protocol will facilitate implementation in different laboratories and with a variety of hPSC lines.
-To facilitate the reproducibility of experiments and enable the shipping of cells between different facilities, the authors present a method for cryopreservation of the progenitors for subsequent direct transplantation or terminal differentiation into DA neurons (Nolbrant, 2017).
+The same group has published a detailed 16 days protocol for obtaining high-purity ventral midbrain (VM) dopamine (DA) progenitors for intracerebral transplantation into animal models and for in vitro maturation into neurons (Nolbrant, 2017).
+The protocol is free of animal-derived products and can be performed under good manufacturing practice (GMP) conditions.
+The authors successfully transplanted such cells into the rat and the protocol is designed to be compatible with clinical transplantation into humans.
+By specifying how to perform quality control, troubleshooting, cryopreservation of the progenitors for shipping, and adaptation of the procedure, this protocol will facilitate implementation in different laboratories and with a variety of hPSC lines.
+(Nolbrant, 2017).

 Efficient midbrain dopamine differentiation and improved grafting outcomes in parkinsonian rodents

-Generation of highly pure midbrain dopamine cultures from hPSCs under feeder-free, fully defined, and animal origin-free conditions has been reported (Niclis, 2016).
+Niclis and coauthors (2016) reported the generation of highly pure midbrain dopamine cultures from hPSCs under feeder-free, fully defined, and animal origin-free conditions.
 The cells displayed gene, protein, and electrophysiological properties of midbrain neurons, as well as improved grafting outcomes in parkinsonian rodents.
 Furthermore, ventral midbrain dopamine neurons were amenable to scalability and cryopreservation, crucial steps for the advancement of cell replacement therapy in Parkinson’s disease.

 WHAT OUR CUSTOMERS ARE SAYING